 Professor Marcia Langton AM: Foundation Chair of Australian Indigenous Studies

-Professor Marcia Langton AM PhD Macq U, BA (Hons) ANU, FASSA is an anthropologist and geographer, and since 2000 has held the Foundation Chair of Australian Indigenous Studies at the University of Melbourne.
+Associate Provost at the University of Melbourne, and descendant of the Yiman people in Queensland, Marcia is the mentor for the ARC project 'Representation, Remembrance and the Memorial'.
+One of the most significant voices in public debate on many issues relating to Indigenous Australia, she gave the 2012 Boyer Lectures, “The Quiet Revolution: Indigenous People and the Resources Boom” on ABC Ratio National, and was a member on the Expert Panel on Constitutional Recognition of Indigenous Australians.
+Marcia is an anthropologist and geographer, and since 2000 has held the Foundation Chair of Australian Indigenous Studies at the University of Melbourne.
 She has produced a large body of knowledge in the areas of political and legal anthropology, Indigenous agreements and engagement with the minerals industry, and Indigenous culture and art.

 Dr Jessica Neath

-Jessica Neath is an Anglo-Celtic Australian art historian who is researching at the intersections of visual arts, cultural heritage and memorialisation of traumatic histories.
-Since 2010 she has been employed as a research assistant in the Art History and Theory program at Monash University where she completed her PhD in 2015.
-In 2017 she was the Spiros Zournazis Memorial Fellow at the Australian War Memorial.
-In 2012 she received the John Barrett Award for Australian Studies (Postgraduate Category) for the paper “Empty Lands: Contemporary Art Approaches to Photographing Historical Trauma in Tasmania”, which was published in the Journal of Australian Studies.
+Dr Jessica Neath is an Anglo-Celtic Australian researcher and writer currently based at the Department of Fine Arts, Monash University, where she has been working with the artist Brook Andrew on the Australian Research Council project Representation, Remembrance and the Memorial since 2016.
+In 2017, she was the Spiros Zournazis Memorial Fellow at the Australian War Memorial.
+In 2012, she received the John Barrett Award for Australian Studies (Postgraduate Category) for the paper “Empty Lands: Contemporary Art Approaches to Photographing Historical Trauma in Tasmania”, which was published in the Journal of Australian Studies.